GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ##  12  12  12  12  12   1   1
 ```

+Some of the scenarios may be repeated - because we need to use random sampling
+with replacement to get results that are statistically consistent with the
+PTHA18.

 ## Approximating PTHA18 max-stage exceedance-rates with the random scenario subset
 ----------------------------------------------------------------------------------